 Research under the supervision of a supervisory committee is conducted by students in the PhD programs.
 Students will take BME7979 before passing the candidacy examination, and BME7980 afterwards.

 BME Graduate Seminar

-Students are required to enroll in BME6936 BME Seminar every Fall and Spring semester after their first year.
+Students are required to enroll in BME6936 BME Seminar every Fall and Spring semester after their first year (BME General) or first Fall semester (BME Medical Physics).

 Program credit totals

 PhD: 90 credits